jesse-gallagher/xpages-javadoc-provider/README.md

 ## Usage

-Once installed, Javadoc for the covered classes should automatically appear when using bundle dependencies in a PDE (plug-in) project:
+Once installed, Javadoc for the covered classes should automatically appear when using bundle dependencies in a PDE (plug-in) project or an NSF:

 ![Screenshot showing inline Javadoc for the XspLibrary class](img/example.png)